thecmdrunner/react-week-1-thecmdrunner/README.md

 ### Task Description:

-Set up state for the Login/Signup page using React’s state management.
+Set up state for the Login/Signup page using React's state management.
 Ensure that the state updates as the user types.
 Implement state for the Home Feed and Profile Page to manage tweets and profile information.
 Employ Context API to manage and pass down global state where necessary.